Features

 Some paths, especially those used by forestry vehicles, can cut up badly in wet weather.
 However, there are plenty of routes along the forest’s extensive network of gravel paths and tracks which remain passable throughout the year.

 Winter walks can be great for kids as they can crunch through fallen leaves or jump in muddy puddles.
-Look out for animal tracks in the mud to identify, and see if they can identify bare trees from their shape alone.
+Look out for animal tracks in the mud to identify, and see if they can recognise bare trees from their shape alone.

 A forest walk can literally be a breath of fresh air, away from crowds of shoppers, rounds of festive parties and family get-togethers.